-Due to the limited information on the original 2006/2007 stormwater management design for the subject property, the current design will be based on the City's interpretation of the original drainage design as described in the Site Plan Agreement.
-The estimated allowable release rates are based on a maximum runoff coefficient (C-value) of 0.775 for the site both before and after the property acquisition, and are summarized in Table 3 below.
+Since there was no stormwater management design originally completed for the subject property, the current design will be based on the City's interpretation of the original drainage design as described in the Site Plan Agreement.
+The estimated allowable release rates are based on a maximum runoff coefficient (C-value) of 0.775 for the site both before and after the property adjustment, and are summarized in Table 3 below.